 Bridge sections will be required at two locations along the route of the greenway to provide 20 metre clear spans.
-The first is between chainage 3705 and 3725 and spans the outlet from the Stameen/ Colpe Stream.
-The second is between chainage 4720 and 4740 and spans the outlet from an unnamed watercourse.
+The first between chainage 3705 and 3725 and the second between chainage 4720 and 4740.
+The bridging sections are over a stream and surface water outfall respectively.

-The proposed bridge at chainage 3705 to 3725, spanning the outlet of the Stameen/Colpe Stream, will be a prefabricated steel arch bridge placed on precast concrete cross beams on precast concrete piles.
-This construction approach was agreed through discussions with the architectural heritage department of Meath County Council to limit impact on the existing stone arch bridge structure and not detract from the bridge visually.
+The proposed bridge at chainage 3705 to 3725 will be a prefabricated steel arch bridge placed on precast concrete cross beams on precast concrete piles.
+This construction form was agreed through discussions with the architectural heritage department of Meath County Council to limit impact on the existing stone arch bridge structure and not detract from the bridge visually.